Lumi-supercomputer/LUMI-training-materials/docs/2day-next/201-Slurm.md

     2. If however you want multiple tasks to share a GPU, then you should use `--ntasks-per-gpu=<number_of_tasks>`.
 There are use cases where this makes sense.
+        We have also had issues in the past with tasks sharing a GPU on LUMI.

     **This however does not always work and you should not use this approach in job-exclusive node allocations...** A proper solution will be discussed in the